wp-plugins/add-to-any/README.txt

 Go to `Settings` > `AddToAny` > uncheck `Display at the top or bottom of posts on archive pages`.
 Archive pages include Category, Tag, Author, Date, and also Search pages.

-= Why doesn't Facebook use the page title and how can I set the image Facebook uses? =

-Facebook does link sharing a little differently than most other services.
-Facebook expects the Title, Description, and Thumbnail of a shared page to be defined in the actual HTML code of a shared page.
-Unlike other services, Facebook does not accept the values you have set for your sharing widget.
-To change the title, description or image on Facebook, you will need to modify your theme.

-Try running Facebook's <a href="http://developers.facebook.com/tools/debug">URL Debugger</a> on your pages to see how Facebook is reading your site.

-To change the title, description and/or image on Facebook, you will need to modify your theme's header file according to <a href="http://developers.facebook.com/docs/opengraph/">Facebook's specification</a>.
-With WordPress, this can be accomplished with plugins like the <a href="http://wordpress.org/extend/plugins/all-in-one-seo-pack/">All in One SEO Pack plugin</a>.
-Please see that plugin for details, and post in the WordPress or plugin author's forums for more support.

-For more technical information on setting your pages up for Facebook sharing, see "Step 2 - Get Open Graph Tags" in <a href="http://developers.facebook.com/docs/reference/plugins/like/">Facebook's documentation</a>.

 = Why does the Facebook Like Button, Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button, or Google +1 Button have so much whitespace to the right of it? =

 The minimum width for the Facebook Like Button is 90 pixels.
 This is required to display the total number of Likes to the right of the button.
 See Facebook's <a href="http://developers.facebook.com/docs/reference/plugins/like">Like Button documentation</a> for details

 It's not recommended, but you can change the width of the Facebook Like Button using CSS code, for instance: `.a2a_button_facebook_like { width:50px !important; }`

 The Twitter Tweet Button with 'show count' enabled is 130 pixels.
 You can change the width using CSS code, for instance: `.a2a_button_twitter_tweet { width:100px !important; }`

 The Pinterest Pin It Button with 'show count' enabled is 76 pixels.
 You can change the width using CSS code, for instance: `.a2a_button_pinterest_pin { width:90px !important; }`